Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Christ loves His body.
 Adam had no choice but to die with and for his mate, just as Christ had no choice but to die

-with and for His mate, the Body of Christ.
-Simply, Adam had no choice but to transgress, for if he had chosen to
+with and for His mate, the body of the Messiah.
+Simply, Adam had no choice but to transgress, for if he had chosen

 been a type of the greater Adam to come.
 The highest law or command of God is to love, for God is love (1 John